18 Top-Rated Tourist Attractions around Lake Constance

 During the summer, numerous excursions of various kinds are offered, from whole-day or half-day trips to shorter breakfast or lunch trips.
 There are also fun journeys including evening mystery excursions.

-Perched high atop the ancient volcano of Hohentwiel stands Hohentwiel Castle (Schloss Hohentwiel), one of the largest and most impressive castle ruins in all of Germany.
+Perched high atop the ancient volcano of Hohentwiel stand the ruins of Hohentwiel Castle (Schloss Hohentwiel), one of the largest and most impressive castle ruins in all of Germany.
 Located just 30 kilometers west of Lake Constance near Singen, it's an easy place to find, as both the hill and the castle stand out dramatically from their surrounds.

 While the now much-eroded volcano is many millions of years old, the historic castle dates back to 914 CE and was part of a fortress complex that included a monastery.
 It remained in use right up until the 1800s, and in that time withstood countless sieges, as well as serving later on as a prison.

-The attractive old lakeside town of Meersburg – a name that literally translates as "Castle on the Sea" – is home to not just one, but two, fine old castles.
-The oldest of these, referred to simply as the Old Castle (Alte Burg), is a well-preserved medieval fortress which can, in fact, trace its history all the way back to the 7th century when its original central tower was constructed.
+The attractive old lakeside town of Meersburg — a name that literally translates as "Castle on the Sea" — is home to not just one, but two, fine old castles.
+The oldest of these, referred to simply as the Old Castle (Alte Burg), is a well-preserved medieval fortress that can, in fact, trace its history all the way back to the 7th century when its original central tower was constructed.

 Notable as the oldest still-inhabited castle in Germany, it's well worth visiting for its interesting interiors, with highlights that include the Fortress Museum with its many original artifacts and furnishings.
 Be sure to also take a peek at the old dungeon and torture chamber.
 All told some 30 rooms can be visited as part of a self-guided tour, including the kitchen and bakery, guards room, and armory.
 A restaurant is also located on-site.

 Address: Schloßpl.
 10, 88709 Meersburg, Germany